-The Chatsworth Core Estate comprises 4,934 hectares (12,192 acres) set within a single block about seven and a half miles from east to west and five and a quarter miles from north to south.
+The Chatsworth Core Estate comprises 12,192 acres set within a single block about seven and a half miles from east to west and five and a quarter miles from north to south.
 The perimeter of the estate extends to some 29 miles.